swaroop-raj/ComputerVision-Advanced-Car-Lane-Detection/README.md

 ![alt text][image7]
 ![alt text][image8]

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+One more example, to describe how the distortion correction is applied to one of the test images:

 ![alt text][image9]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps are under `4` in the [IPython notebook](./pipeline.ipynb).
-The thresholds include:
+Here, a combination of color and gradient thresholds is used to generate a binary image (check steps under point `4` in the [IPython notebook](./pipeline.ipynb).
+Below are the thresholds :

  1. `Sobel` on `x` direction
  2. `Yellow` and `white` color detection from `RGB`
  3. `Yellow` and `white` color detection from `HSV`
  4. `Yellow` and `white` color detection from `HLS`
  5. `S channel` from `HLS`

-A lot of credits are given to the community on `Slack` for the various ideas.
-The numbers for the thresholds are all hard-coded for now.
-A more robust approach will be explored later.
-Here's an example of my output for this step of the test image:

 ![alt text][image10]